JR-1991/evalexpr-jit/README.md

 A high-performance mathematical expression evaluator with JIT compilation and automatic differentiation support.
 Builds on top of [evalexpr](https://github.com/ISibboI/evalexpr) and [Cranelift](https://github.com/bytecodealliance/wasmtime/tree/main/cranelift).

+> This crate is still under development and the API is subject to change.

 ## Features

 - 🚀 JIT compilation for fast expression evaluation